Tuxemon/Tuxemon/README.md

 License
 -------

-With the exception of the lib folder which may haves its own license, all code in this project is licenced under the GPLv3.
+With the exception of the lib folder which may have its own license, all code in this project is licenced under the GPLv3.